 strupper does not check whether sI is large enough for the result.
 If sI is shorter than s2 (including the null byte), the memory space after sI is overwritten!

-Example The following program copies the contents of s to s, converting lowercase letters to uppercase in the process.
+Example The following program copies the contents of s2 to s1, converting lowercase letters to uppercase in the process.

 See also strlower, tolower, toupper

 strxfrm - Transform a string